AliAkbari2/CPSC481_Project_TeamI/README.md

-# CPSC481_Project_TeamI_StageOne_Branch
+# CPSC481_Project_TeamI_StageTwo_Branch

 ## Description:
 Group project for HCI.

-`stage_one` branch is dedicated to showing the process of stage one of the project.
-This includes our team contract and our three design ideas.
+`stage_two` branch is dedicated to showing the process of stage two of the project.
+More contents to come.

 ## Contribution guidelines: